Modulus Consensus over Networks with Antagonistic Interactions and Switching Topologies: Conclusions

 \section{Conclusions}

-In this paper, we studied consensus problem of multi-agent systems over cooperative-antagonistic network in a discrete-time setting.
-We first defined modulus consensus and both the cases of unidirectional communication topologies and bidirectional communication topologies were considered.
-The cases of jointly connectivity were studied and it was proven that modulus consensus can be achieved if the communication topology is uniformly jointly strongly connected or is infinitely jointly connected.
-In addition, we also give an example to show that the communication topology is uniformly quasi-strongly connected is not sufficient to guarantee modulus consensus.
-Examples are given to explain coordination of multiple nonlinear systems with antagonistic interactions using the proposed algorithms.
-Future works include considering antagonistic interactions for consensus problems for higher-order dynamics dynamics and investigating time-delay influence.
+In this paper, we studied the consensus problem of multi-agent systems over cooperative-antagonistic networks in a discrete-time setting.
+Both unidirectional and bidirectional topologies were considered.
+It was proven that the limits of all agent states exist and reach a consensus in absolute values if the topology is uniformly jointly strongly connected or infinitely jointly connected.
+We also gave an example to show that uniform quasi-strong connectedness is not sufficient to guarantee consensus in absolute values.
+We further proposed sufficient conditions for bipartite consensus to be achieved over networks with joint connectivity.
+Examples were given to explain coordination of multiple nonlinear systems with antagonistic interactions using the proposed algorithms.
+Future works include investigating time-delay influence and other types of antagonistic interaction models.